BCLibraries/burns-exhibits/content/boland/public eye.md

 		   {{< /largefigure >}}

 An important part of Boland’s job was making public appearances, meeting with diplomats and dignitaries, attending events and conferences, as well as meeting with constituents.
 It was common to document these occasions with exchanges of signed or inscribed photographs.
 Breakfast meetings such as one with Taoiseach (Irish Prime Minister) Jack Lynch were a regular occurance.
-Those that were part of the Massachusetts Congressional Delegation, including Boland, were able to combine their efforts for the good of Massachusetts.
+Often the entire Massachusetts Congressional Delegation, including Boland, would come together for events as well as occasions to combine their efforts for the good of all Massachusetts constituents.
 {{< galleryrow >}}
 {{< galleryfigure src="../056-BolandB132F2-JackLynch.jpg"
-           headline="Ted Kennedy, Eddie Boland, and Jack Lynch (right) May 25, 1978.">}} Box 132, Folder 2,  [Edward P. Boland congressional papers,](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21517689060001021) CA1998-003"
+           headline="Ted Kennedy, Eddie Boland, and Jack Lynch (right) May 25, 1978.">}} Box 132, Folder 2,  [Edward P. Boland congressional papers,](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21517689060001021) CA1998-003
 {{< /galleryfigure >}}

 {{< galleryfigure src="../040-BolandB131F33-MADelegation(Tip).jpg"